 I had always listened in awe when other pupils told me about these legendary early students, who apparently managed to attend lectures at university in addition to all of their work for school.
 It was quite impressive and therefore I got really excited, when teachers approached me, at the end of the 9th grade, whether I would be interested in taking part in early study myself.
 Back then I had just turned 15 years old.

-In the following I had the privilege of participating in early study at TU Dresden in the field of physics for three years, from the beginning of the 10th grade in 2012 until the Abitur (German A-Levels) in 2015.
+In the following, I had the privilege of participating in early study at TU Dresden in the field of physics for three years, from the beginning of the 10th grade in 2012 until the Abitur (German A-Levels) in 2015.
 It all began with attending the lecture ‘Experimental Physics I’ in the first semester, where I had also the good fortune to meet the lecturer, Professor Lukas Eng, who became my mentor on part of the university.

-After I had passed the exam for this lecture ‘Experimental Physics I’, I continued with early study in the following semesters and was exempted from school each semester for exactly one course.
-However, I soon noticed that the other students were attending many more interesting lectures, so I started to follow up also on other lectures, learned the material myself, asked my fellow students to share their notes, solved the exercise sheets on my own and finally took the exams — without ever having attended the corresponding lectures, seminars or tutorials.
+After I had passed the exam for his lecture ‘Experimental Physics I’, I continued with early study in the following semesters and was exempted from school each semester for taking exactly one course.
+However, I soon noticed that the other students were attending many more interesting lectures, so I started to follow up also on other lectures, learned the material myself, asked my fellow students to share their notes, solved the exercise sheets on my own, and finally took the exams — without ever having attended the corresponding lectures, seminars or tutorials.

-This way I passed my Abitur in spring 2015, wrote my Bachelor thesis at the Institute of Applied Physics during summer, defended it in autumn 2015 and started with my Masters studies in physics.
+This way I passed my Abitur in spring 2015, wrote my Bachelor thesis at the Institute of Applied Physics during summer, defended it in autumn 2015, and started with my Master’s studies in physics.

 This is why I would like to see more pupils being able to take advantage of this opportunity and more teachers and schools supporting them in their early study — without the pressure of having to take an exam; without the fear of ruining their high school degree; simply out of interest and curiosity.
-That is exactly why I wrote a book about early study, the program in general and my personal experiences.
+That is exactly why I wrote a book about early study, the program in general, and my personal experiences.

 Sitting on a Magenta Sofa

-During my research for this book project I contacted the Deutsche Telekom Stiftung (German Telekom Foundation) in September 2017.
-The foundation had supported early study in Germany for ten years until 2014, commissioned a major study dedicated to it in 2007 and conducted a survey in 2012.
+During my research for this book project, I contacted the Deutsche Telekom Stiftung (German Telekom Foundation) in September 2017.
+The foundation had supported early study in Germany for ten years until 2014, commissioned a major study dedicated to it in 2007, and conducted a survey in 2012.
 So if anyone should have an overview of early study it was the Deutsche Telekom Stiftung.

-In January 2018, I finally got green light: The Deutsche Telekom Stiftung had decided to conduct a third large-scale survey on early study and therewith also support my book project.
+In January 2018, I finally received green light: The Deutsche Telekom Stiftung had decided to conduct a third large-scale survey on early study and therewith also support my book project.
 That was simply amazing!
 While the Deutsche Telekom Stiftung did their survey in the summer of 2018, at the time I was interviewing more than 20 early students about their experiences.
-What came out is not only the first book on early study, but also an up-to-date overview of early study in Germany.
+What came out is not only the first book on early study but also an up-to-date overview of early study in Germany.
 Therefore I would like to kindly thank the Deutsche Telekom Stiftung for their support.

 Perspectives for Early Study

 The survey shows that circumstances never were better for studying early.
 But while the number of universities participating in the program kept increasing even the last couple of years, the overall number of early students stagnated at around 2.000 per semester throughout Germany and the average number per university declined slightly.
 Even today, when I talk to people, many are not aware of this opportunity.
-Especially teachers, classmates and parents are the most important multipliers, when it comes to promoting early study, and of course pupils themselves should know about this opportunity, to consider giving it a try.
+Especially teachers, classmates, and parents are the most important multipliers when it comes to promoting early study, and of course, pupils themselves should know about this opportunity, to consider giving it a try.

 Early study is a lean way involving low organizational effort to support pupils individually in their education.
 No additional courses need to be organized.
-It significantly reduces the dropout rate within first degree studies.
-And it promotes pupils interest and personal development.
+It significantly reduces the dropout rate within first-degree studies.
+And it promotes pupil’s interest and personal development.
 By now, early study celebrates its 20th anniversary in Germany and by telling others about this program, we can continue this success story and help pupils make the most out of their education during the early stages.

 Overview by the Deutsche Telekom Stiftung (German and English)

-First book about early study (German only)
+The first book about early study (German only)